Estimating the entanglement of random multipartite quantum states: Algorithms for approximating the injective norm of tensors

 \subsection{Normalized gradient descent}

 Although ALS is widely used and is even shown to perform better than gradient descent for finding finite rank approximations of tensors \cite{comon}, it does not consider normalization implicitly.
 We develop a novel normalized gradient descent (NGD) algorithm as a modification of the projected gradient descent algorithm to approximate tensors as a sum of \(R\) product states.
 We posit that projectively normalizing the cores on each step of the iterative optimization process restricts the algorithm to optimize over the set of product states.
-This restriction is crucial since if it is dropped, then the approximated result will require explicit normalization post-convergence.
+This restriction is crucial since if it is dropped, then the approximated result $\phi$ will require explicit normalization post-convergence.
 Further, unlike ALS and PIM, the value of \(\|\phi\|\) is completely independent of \(\|\Psi\|\) at all instances.
+Hence, on every step of the optimization process, the (normalized) approximation is

-where \(\hat{a}^{(i)}_r\) represents a core \(a^{(i)}_r\) normalized by its Euclidean norm, i.e.~\(\hat{a}^{(i)}_r = \frac{a^{(i)}_r}{\|a^{(i)}_r\|}\).
+where \(\hat{a}^{(i)}_r\) represents a core \(a^{(i)}_r\) normalized by its Euclidean norm, i.e.,~\(\hat{a}^{(i)}_r = \frac{a^{(i)}_r}{\|a^{(i)}_r\|}\), consequently normalizing $\|\hat\phi\| = 1$.
 We use the squared error loss as our objective function and calculate the gradients to optimize our objective over each iteration.
+The squared error loss is simply the square of the Euclidean norm of the difference between the original tensor and its (normalized) approximation.

-Further, the gradient update step does not preserve normalization, and hence the cores need to be renormalized on each step before computing the approximation.
-The squared error loss is simply the square of the Euclidean norm of the difference between the original tensor and its approximation.
+Finally, the gradient update step does not preserve normalization, and hence the cores need to be renormalized on each step before computing the approximation.